 - Long lead times also make it harder to introduce new product designs, accompanied by difficult discussions on who will bear the cost of obsolete stock in the pipeline.

-The other key element in location strategy at the time these value streams were configured was to utilize low-wage labor whenever possible in China, Brazil, and Mexico for customers in high-wage locations.
-The advantages of high scale and machining efficiencies at company plants in Germany, Spain, Japan, and the UK and of low wages in China, Mexico, and Brazil had been judged greater than the disadvantages of long lead times, lack of responsiveness to changing customer demands, and large in-process inventories.
+These long lead times, extra shipping costs, and extra inventories reflect this firm’s decision when it first configured the value streams.
+Its goal had been to create large “focused factories” to gain scale economies in each manufacturing step (forging, machining, and assembly in this case).
+The scale imperative in many cases resulted in the selection of one plant to perform a given operation for products delivered to customers worldwide.The other key element in location strategy when the company configured these value streams was to utilize low-wage labor whenever possible in China, Brazil, and Mexico for customers in high-wage locations.
+The advantages of large-scale and machining efficiencies at company plants in Germany, Spain, Japan, and the UK and of low wages in China, Mexico, and Brazil had been judged more important than the disadvantages of long lead times, lack of responsiveness to changing customer demands, and high in-process inventories.

-In the end, top management concluded that based on the discoveries of the supply-system team, it needed to rethink its manufacturing and sourcing strategies for the next generation product.
-The principle decision was to trade off wage costs and focused factory efficiencies against lead times, inventories, and responsiveness by localizing production of the new product within the region of sale.
+In the end, top management concluded that based on the discoveries of the supply-system team, it needed to rethink its manufacturing and sourcing strategies for the next-generation product.
+The decision was to trade off wage costs and focused-factory efficiencies against lead times, inventories, and responsiveness by localizing production of the new product within the region of sale.

-- Posting the detailed maps on the wall of a meeting room becomes a reference point for all subsequent data and analysis, and changes the context for discussions about improving the situation.
+- Posting the detailed maps on the wall of a meeting room becomes a reference point for all subsequent data and analysis and changes the context for discussions about improving the situation.

 - Seeing the whole system and the sources of variability that destabilize it helps management to focus efforts on improving the pieces of the system that will make the biggest contribution to improving overall system performance and cost.